PiedWeb/StaticBundle/README.md

 Generate Static Website powered by Pied Web CMS

-Initially dev to be use with [PiedWeb CMS](https://github.com/PiedWeb/CMS).
+Initially dev to be used with [PiedWeb CMS](https://github.com/PiedWeb/CMS).

 ## Installation